Diva Zappa

-Diva Zappa is an American artist and actress who has also recorded a one-off comedy single.
+Diva Zappa (born July 30, 1979) is an American artist and actress who has also recorded a one-off comedy single.
 She is the youngest child of musician Frank Zappa and wife Gail Zappa.

 Personal life

 Born on 30 July 1979, Diva Zappa has three older siblings: sister Moon and brothers Dweezil and Ahmet.

 According to Frank, she was given the name Diva "because of the loud quality of her voice.
 She's audible at 300 yards."
 Zappa won an award at age 12 in a poster contest to raise awareness about child abuse and neglect.

-Zappa's father Frank died in 1993.
-Following the death of her mother Gail in October 2015, Zappa and her brother Ahmet were awarded control of the Zappa Family Trust with shares of 30% each, while Moon and Dweezil were given smaller shares of 20% each.
+Zappa's father, Frank, died in 1993.
+Following the death of her mother, Gail, in October 2015, Zappa and her brother Ahmet were awarded control of the Zappa Family Trust with shares of 30% each, while Moon and Dweezil were given smaller shares of 20% each.
 As beneficiaries only, Moon and Dweezil will not receive distributions from the trust until it is profitable per the trust agreement; in 2016, it was still in debt and they must seek permission from Ahmet, the trustee, to earn money with their father's music or from merchandise bearing his name.
 The uneven divide of the trust has resulted in several conflicts between Frank Zappa's children, including a feud between Dweezil and Ahmet over Dweezil's use of his father's music in live performances.
 In a 2016 interview with the Los Angeles Times, Zappa said her primary role in the trust is to be present when her father's work is highlighted.